TimHanewich/Power-Platform-Assets/Demos/PowerApps-with-SQL/readme.md

 - How to implement a report/dashboard with Power BI and print/export it.

 ## Architecture
 To demonstrate this, we are using a basic **Restaurant Health Inspection** use case.
-The entity relationship diagram can be found below:
+The entity relationship diagram (SQL only) can be found below:
 ![erd](https://i.imgur.com/MftCzGG.png)
 Two tables are used (`restaurant` and `inspection`) to demonstrate parent/child, PK/FK relationships.
 The `id` field of each table (primary key) is set to *auto-increment*, meaning that this does not need to be specified by the Power App during an insert operation.